Amaka-tech/Hotel-Revenue-Management-Analysis/README.md

 2. Used Power Query Editor to clean and transform data as follows:
    - Promote headers
    - Append and Merge datasets from three separate tables to form one table
-   - Create custom calculated columns
+   - Create calculated custom columns

 ![](Visitor_Type_Calculated_Column.png)

    - Delete columns, reorder columns, merge columns
-   - Change data type for each column to correspond with the values
+   - Change the data type for each column to correspond with the values
    - Replace "null" values
    - Filter rows
    - Use Column quality, Column distribution and/or Column profile to verify that data is 100% clean.